Elias Díaz Player Props: Rockies vs. Dodgers

 Elias Díaz At The Plate

-- Diaz has had at least one RBI in 36.2% of his games this season (25 of 69), with two or more RBI 12 times (17.4%).
-He has also been responsible for three or more of his team's runs in three contests.
+- Diaz has had an RBI in 26 games this season (37.1%), including 12 multi-RBI outings (17.1%).
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 23 of 69 games this year, and more than once 4 times.
+- He has scored a run in 23 games this year, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.